Zoneomics Logo

 1.

-A detailed site plan of each area within an approved PUD proposed for construction of improvements shall be submitted to the director for approval upon determination that the proposed improvements are in accordance with the development standards of the final outline development plan and the conditions of approval imposed.
-The site plan shall be submitted and processed pursuant to Section 6.6.
+A detailed site plan of each area within an approved PUD proposed for construction of improvements shall be submitted to the Director for approval upon determination that the proposed improvements are in accordance with the development standards of the final outline development plan and the conditions of approval imposed.
+The site plan shall be submitted and processed pursuant to [Subsection] 6-3-3.4, Site Plan.

 2.